 1. Enhanced Security

 One of the primary advantages of sandboxing is its ability to prevent malware and other malicious software from infiltrating the main system.
-By executing suspicious code in a secure, isolated environment, sandboxing ensures that harmful programs cannot spread or affect critical system resources, thereby safeguarding sensitive data and maintaining the overall integrity of the system.
+By executing untested code in a secure, isolated environment, sandboxing ensures that harmful programs cannot spread or affect critical system resources.

 2. Safe Testing Environment